 - Implement oral sedation—Acquire the knowledge and skills to sedate healthy adults while applying established safety standards and providing positive experiences for patient and practitioner

 - Expand your knowledge—Gain current medical information and become a better clinician

-- Reach a broader base—Learn to help the millions who fear dentistry by managing their pain and anxiety
+- Reach a broader base—Learn oral sedation in order to help the millions who fear dentistry by managing their pain and anxiety

-- Streamline your practice—Reap the benefits of efficiency through coordinated team training by bringing your staff (19 CE)
+- Streamline your practice—Reap the benefits of efficiency through coordinated team training by including your staff (19 CE)